laurivosandi/butterknife/FAQ.rst

 Is it like cloning?
 -------------------

-Not exactly, requires taking machines offline for cloning process and you can not perform incremental updates.
+Not exactly, cloning requires taking machines offline for cloning process and you can not perform incremental updates.
 Even now we support *receive* functionality